-We were overwhelmed by the lavishness of God's generosity... surprised by a love we didn't deserve...

-But lose the wonder and amazement and what was once an unexpected discovery soon becomes a worn-out doctrine.
-If the Gospel of God's grace has gotten boring to you, it's time to see it again as a mystery.
+We were overwhelmed by the lavishness of God's generosity... surprised by love we didn't deserve... but lose the wonder and amazement, and what was once an unexpected discovery soon becomes a worn-out doctrine.
+If the Gospel of God's grace has gotten boring to you it's time to rediscover it as a mystery.

 Take your marriage for example.
-After a couple of decades you're both familiar territory, and thus, to keep love fresh you have to create some mystique.

-You have to approach each other from a different angle.
-He should splurge on a swanky hotel - she should buy some new lingerie - risk dining at a new restaurant, somewhere other than McDonalds.
+After a few years you and your spouse become familiar territory.
+Thus, to keep love fresh you have to create some mystique.
+You approach each other from different angles.
+A husband splurges on an evening out - a wife impresses him with a new outfit.
+You risk dining at a new restaurant, somewhere other than McDonalds.

-Realize your spouse is an ever-changing person.
-There are dimensions of their personality yet to be discovered.
-New wrinkles you've yet explore (literally).
+You realize there are aspects of your spouse's specialness you've yet to discover.
+Puzzles you've yet to figure out.
 Here's my point, the way to beat boredom is by reintroducing into the relationship some mystery!

 And the same is true in our relationship with God.

-Earl Weaver, the former manager of the Baltimore Orioles, once said, "It's what you learn after you know it all that counts."
-That's so true, especially with the Bible!
-There's always more there than you realized.
+I once heard it said, "It's what you learn after you know it all that counts."
+And that's true, especially with the Bible!
+There's always more there than we've realized.